hashicorp/vagrant/faq.md

 by providing isolated environments which are easy to build, portable, and lightweight.
 For more specific reasons, check out the "[Why Vagrant?](/docs/getting-started/why.html)" page.

-### Could you perhaps turn convert a Vagrant project into an EC2 instance for deployment?
+### Could you perhaps convert a Vagrant project into an EC2 instance for deployment?

 That's where Chef comes in.
 Vagrant uses [Chef](http://www.opscode.com/chef) for provisioning VMs.
 It's basically software configuration management (same category